 ABOUT BAIERL AUTOMOTIVE

-Baierl Automotive is one of Western Pennsylvania’s largest automotive groups, with 15 new vehicle franchises, a commercial truck department, three collision centers, a wholesale parts operation, 11 service centers and an extensive pre-owned vehicle business.
-They have locations in Pittsburgh’s North Hills, Wexford, Cranberry Township, Zelienople and Venango County.
+Baierl Automotive is one of Western Pennsylvania's largest automotive groups, with 8 new vehicle franchises, three collision centers, 8 service centers and an extensive pre-owned vehicle business.
+They have locations in Pennsylvania's North Hills, Wexford, Cranberry Township, Zelienople and Venango County.
 Baierl has been an active member in the local community since 1954, committing to its development through various philanthropic and corporate initiatives.
 For more information, visit http://www.baierl.com/.

 ABOUT BOYS & GIRLS CLUB OF WESTERN PENNSYLVANIA